pc007007/Spring-blog/README.md

 3.apply bootstrap
 4.set spring root context and persistence and some entity
 5.write some hibernate relation(many to one one to many)
 6.add service, user.jsp and user-detail.jsp
+7.add spring security